Happy Birthday to Colleen C. Barrett, founder of the Institute for Cultural Excellence & Customer Service

 Colleen served as a member of the Board of Directors from 2001 to May 2008 and as Corporate Secretary from March 1978 to May 2008.
 She served as Vice President Administration from 1986 to 1990, Executive Vice President Customers from 1990 to 2001, President and COO from 2001 to 2004, and President from 2004 to July 2008.
 Throughout her career she was active in numerous civic and charitable organizations, served on several business advisory boards and commissions and received dozens of awards and accolades.

-Colleen has one son and one grandson, as well as friends too numerous to count.
+Colleen left behind one son and one grandson, as well as friends too numerous to count.
 Her mark on the unique Culture of Southwest Airlines is indelible, and her influence is eternal.
 She is forever beloved by the Southwest Family.

 • Texas Aviation Hall of Fame (2024)